jekyll/jekyll/docs/_docs/plugins/generators.md

   # the core class of all standalone pages in the site.
   #
   # Initializing `Jekyll::Page` objects directly involve reading physical files on disk.
-  # Subclassing allows bypassing the *disk-access* logic and additionaly giving greater
+  # Subclassing allows bypassing the *disk-access* logic and additionally giving greater
   # control over attributes of the generated objects.
   class CategoryPage < Jekyll::Page
     # The *initializer* of `Jekyll::Page` takes 4 mandatory arguments, most of which are